How Much Does a Lawn Sprinkler System Cost?

 Q. Can I install a sprinkler system by myself?

-Check with your local building authority first.
+Homeowners will want to check with their local building authority first.
 Professional installation may be required in some communities because installing valves and fittings comes under the heading of plumbing.
-In other communities, installing a system is permitted, but digging trenches is labor intensive, and figuring out how many sprinklers can be on a single zone requires knowledge of water pressure mathematics as well.
+In other communities, installing a system is permitted, but digging trenches is labor intensive, and figuring out how many sprinklers can be on a single zone requires knowledge of water-pressure mathematics as well.

 Q. How long does a sprinkler system last?

-In general, users can expect to get up to 20 years of useful life out of a sprinkler system, but some maintenance will likely be required during that time.
-High-quality sprinkler heads may need to be replaced every 10 to 15 years, while inexpensive heads may need to be replaced every 2 to 3 years.
+In general, homeowners can expect to get up to 20 years of useful life out of a sprinkler system, but some maintenance will likely be required during that time.
+Sprinkler heads may need to be replaced before the rest of the system, which can cost $2.50 to $30 apiece.

 Q. How many sprinkler heads can I put in a single zone?

 That depends on both the pressure of the water and the type of sprinkler heads used.
-On average, a pop-up sprinkler head will water up to 300 square feet of lawn.
 An installer will decide the optimal number of heads by factoring in water pressure in gallons per minute (GPM) and the flow rate for each head.

 Q. How deep should a sprinkler head be?

-Sprinkler heads come in various sizes ranging from 2 inches to 20 inches tall, but the general rule is to install any head so its highest point retracts below the surface of the soil when the system is not watering.
+Sprinkler heads come in various sizes, but the general rule is to install heads 6 to 12 inches in the soil.
+Most importantly, they will need to be deep enough that the highest point retracts below the surface of the soil when the system is not watering.